psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 1. Ending up directly under her when she starts the thing.

-1. Not reacting too slowly at the start so you can get away from the first flurry.
+1. Running away too slowly at the start and getting murdered by the first flurry.

 Still, I have recently managed to survive this attack even being as badly out of position as in this video: